 Retired and Senior Volunteer Program (RSVP)

-There are 38 RSVP programs funded by New York State.
-In 2011-12 more than 1,600 volunteers provided 148,000 hours of service to various projects across New York at an estimated value of almost $3 million.
-These volunteers play a key role in supporting the network of 59 Area Agencies on Aging (AAAs) in New York.
+The most recent data from the program shows that in 2012-13 there were 36 RSVP programs funded by New York State, with almost 1,400 volunteers providing 128,000 hours of service to various projects across the state at an estimated value of more than $2.5 million.
+These volunteers play a key role in supporting the network of 59 Area Agencies on Aging (AAAs) and hundreds of other community agencies in New York.

 - Develop a variety of opportunities for community service for older people willing to share their experience, abilities, and skills for the betterment of their community and themselves.